00why00/Glocal/README.md

-# Glocal
+# Glocal Energy-based Learning
-[CVPR 2023] Glocal Energy-based Learning for Few-Shot Open-Set Recognition
+Official implementation of 'Glocal Energy-based Learning for Few-Shot Open-Set Recognition'.

+Code will be available very soon.